Centennial Drunk Driving Accident Lawyer

 At Varner Faddis Elite Legal, LLC, we seriously take the injuries you sustain from your drunk driving accident.
 These injuries will affect you and your family’s quality of life forever.
 Our mission is to use our innovative and personalized approach to law to help you and your family receive the compensation you deserve.
 We promise to use our diligent and creative experience to fight for you and your family’s rights.

 While you can represent yourself in your injury claim, it is likely not in your best interests.
 The legal system can be complicated and challenging to navigate.
+Reach out to a Centennial personal injury lawyer.

 Contact us for a free case evaluation to find out how we can best represent you and fight for your compensation.
 We serve the Denver Metro Area, South Denver, the Denver Tech Center (DTC), Aurora, Centennial, Greenwood Village, Parker, and other locations across the state.
 Call our office at (720) 770-8335 for your free initial consultation today.